becomesaflame/bash_notes/bash_notes.md

 ### Types of braces:
 ##### Parentheses `( )` - Subshell
-Runs the commands inside the parenthises in a subshell
+Runs the commands inside the parenthises in a subshell.
+Used primarily to group commands together to get a single output

 ##### Double Parentheses `(( ))` - Arithmatic Evaluation
   Used for arithmatic expansion.  `$(( ))` is probably a more common form.